 Take a step back from your online course or book and apply what you learned without help from your instructor.

-Just start small and write simple programs that focus on solving one specific issue.
-Also, try to build them just by using your notes from your online course.
+Start small and write simple programs that focus on solving one specific problem.
+Try to build them just by using your notes from your online course.

 (You are taking notes, right?)

-Build meaningful projects that you can use in real life.
-Create websites or small programs that help you save time at work, for example.
+Build meaningful projects you can use in real life.
+Create a simple portfolio website to showcase your projects, or write small programs that help you save time at work, for example.

 As you learn more, you’ll feel more confident working with the language you’ve chosen.
 Step by step, you can start managing and building more complex projects to include in your portfolio.